Handbook of Business Procedures

 - The ITB is posted for a minimum of two weeks.

 - Bids received are held until the bid opening date.
-Vendors are permitted to attend bid openings and can request that bids be read aloud.
+Suppliers are permitted to attend bid openings and can request that bids be read aloud.

 - The Purchasing Office tabulates the bids.